theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-2/index.md

 ---
 layout: base.njk
 title: "Kabbalah"
-description: "Journey through the middle gates of the Kabbalistic Tree, from Malkhut’s exile to Keter’s crown, tracing the soul’s remembrance and return."
+description: "Part II of the Afterlife Scrolls: the journey through the middle gates of the Kabbalistic Tree, from Malkhut’s exile to Keter’s crown, tracing the soul’s remembrance and return."
 excerpt: "You walked the soul’s journey from Gehinnom to Gan Eden, through sparks and tikkun, glimpsing the Divine hidden in the descent."
 tier: free

 pageId: "the-great-return-afterlife-season-1-kabbalah-part-2"

 episode: 3
-partNumeral: "II"
+partNumeral: II

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Teachings"
+gateTitle: "The Great Return"

+seriesTitle: "Series I: The Afterlife"
+seasonTitle: "Season I: Maps of the Afterlife"
+episodeTitle: "Episode III: Kabbalah"
-partTitle: "Ten Thresholds of Light"
+partTitle: "Part II: Ten Thresholds of Light"
 tagline: "Through the ten luminous gates, the soul learns to remember itself."

 slug: "part-2"
 permalink: "/pillars/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-2/index.html"

 socialImage: "/tgk-assets/images/share/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-2/kabbalah-part-2.jpg"